KhalHuntsman/flask-full-crud-api-lab/README.md

 /events (POST)
 - Accepts JSON input to create a new event.
+- Validates that a non-empty title is provided.
 - Automatically assigns a new ID to the event.
 - Returns the created event with a 201 Created response.
+- Returns a 400 Bad Request response if input is invalid.

 /events/<event_id> (PATCH)
 - Accepts JSON input to update the title of an existing event.
+- Validates that a non-empty title is provided.
 - Returns the updated event if found.
 - Returns a 404 Not Found response if the event does not exist.
+- Returns a 400 Bad Request response if input is invalid.

 /events/<event_id> (DELETE)
 - Removes an event from the in-memory list.